EricZinda/Perplexity/backlog.md

             - we've already run the undetermined MRS,
             - there is no reason to return different subsets of it unless they are needed for other criteria
             - i.e. we don't need *all possible* solutions at this point
-          - maybe: treat each set that is created as the "maximal solution". i.e. use a greedy algorithm unless we prove another set is needed
+          - treat each set that is created as the "maximal solution". i.e. use a greedy algorithm unless we prove another set is needed
             - as long as a single group still meets the criteria or is a contender, keep adding to it until it doesn't, and then form new groups
               - theory: if a set is a contender, we are done.
 Don't add more sets
-          - maybe: we are building up the smallest set of solutions
+          - we are building up the smallest set of solutions

 - Do we really need to do all combinations of solutions?
     - Is there a better way?